PierrickKoch/wiiboard/README.md

 TODO
 ----

-play with DBus for paired bluetooth input device:
+Pressing the red sync button under the battery cover at each start-up is not convinient.
+We should find a way with DBus to get a socket for paired bluetooth input device, in which case one would only have to press the front power button.

 ```python
 BLUEZ_VERSION = 5